KristianLyng/varnishfoo/appendix-d.rst

            # This changes /foo/bar/foo/blatti to /bar/bar/bar/blatti.
            set req.url = regsuball(req.url, "foo","bar");

-           # Paranthesis can be used to group logic, and | as a logical
+           # Parentheses can be used to group logic, and | as a logical
            # "or" operator.
            if (req.url ~ "^/(html|css|img)") {
                    # Matches /html, /css and /img